Hidrotic ectodermal dysplasia in Adult

 54209007 – Hidrotic ectodermal dysplasia

 - Pachyonychia congenita – Can have dystrophic nails with distal elevation of nail plate, usually affecting all 20 nails.
 Absence of hyperkeratosis and hair changes will eliminate this condition.

-- Howel-Evans – Weight-bearing palmoplantar keratoderma.
+- Howel-Evans syndrome – Weight-bearing palmoplantar keratoderma.
 Patients will lack nail and hair changes.